 If something hasn’t gone to plan, it’s really important that you let us know so that we can put it right.

 What is a complaint?

-Here are some things we can’t deal with through our complaints procedure.
+There are some things that aren’t dealt with through the complaints process:

 How do I complain?

 The easiest and quickest way is to get in touch with us directly and let us know the details of your complaint or compliment.

 Write to us at: Dysons Chambers, 12-14 Briggate, Leeds, LS1 6ER.
 Via a local Councillor or Member of Parliament.

 Social media: (Twitter and facebook): @yhousing

 If you are using social media, please make it clear in your post that you want make a complaint.
 Also, to protect your privacy you can send any information you wish to remain private such as your name and address or contact number by direct message on facebook or Twitter.